Updated 17 Feb 2026

 The TBG, which typically hosts a formal dinner, a conference and a Christmas social each year on top of occasional evening events, has become a key meeting point for the British far right and an important stopover for international far-right figures.
 The TBG has endeavoured to maintain an elitist, “High Tory” image, meaning it has been attended by Conservative Party figures alongside open fascists.
 Repatriation has long been central to the group’s beliefs.

-Our undercover reporter attended the TBG’s 2023 Christmas event and conference, which was marred by sound system difficulties and poor turnout.
+HOPE not hate’s undercover reporter attended the TBG’s 2023 Christmas event and conference, which was marred by sound system difficulties and poor turnout.
 Lauder-Frost advised our infiltrator during post-event drinks: “As long as you go through life knowing that women are completely pathetic, you’ll be really successful.”
-In 2024, David Clews of Unity News Network, the anti-migrant activist Niall McCrae of The Light and the Workers of England Union, and the aristocratic businessman Rhodri Philipps (jailed for offering to pay someone £5,000 to run over an anti-Brexit activist) addressed the conference.

 VIEW MORE FILES